 Price per peson, before taxes.
 All-included (meals, accommodations, transportation from Montreal).
 Preferential prices for JBNQA beneficiaries, 2 participants are needed to guarantee departure, contact us to join a group.
-Your equipment is carried with snowmobiles.
-However you will carry your day backpack (30L) that contains your snacks, thermos, jacket... etc. Although hunting and trapping are strictly prohibited into the National Parks of Quebec, Inuit have the right to practice their subsistence activities throughout Nunavik, including the parc national Tursujuq.
+Although hunting and trapping are strictly prohibited into the National Parks of Quebec, Inuit have the right to practice their subsistence activities throughout Nunavik, including the parc national Tursujuq.
 Thus, witness a group of Inuit hunting caribou, ringed or trapping foxes may be part of the Nunavik parks' experience.

 All the expeditions led by Tursujuq national park team can be followed day by day through daily satellite positioning.
 The team can contact the park staff anytime with a satellite phone.
-It's part of visitors responsabilities to plan their own safety; risk management must be an integral part of their experience.
-Also, we strongly advise visitors to take an insurance policy covering air evacuation costs.
+It's part of visitors responsibilities to plan their own safety: training to prepare your trip and having the proper insurance is part of it.
+Therefore, we strongly advise visitors to take an insurance policy covering air evacuation costs.

 The eastern shores of Hudson Bay hold some very well kept secrets.
 Parc national Tursujuq offers a combination of adventure travel, winter sports and Inuit traditional activities, a genuine nomadic journey that doesn’t neglect the comfort of visitors.
 Your itinerary will take you by skis, snowshoes and snowmobile off the beaten trails in the footsteps of Inuit hunters, highlighting various outstanding sites and spectacular landscapes: frozen waterfalls and snow-covered mountains.
 Focus is placed on sharing traditional Inuit knowledge and discovery of a unique territory: from the immense Lake Tasiujaq, to the magic of Hudson Bay, the Nastapoka Falls and the welcoming community of Umiujaq.
 For five days and four nights, you will partake in a nomadic journey through the park in the company of Inuit guides.